 My fellow international students (and student-athletes) understand what it takes to graduate from college: hard work, positive attitude, and surrounding yourself with the right people.
 I am truly grateful for the whole experience of studying in the United States, especially for my friends that became like family.
 If I were to describe my typical college week, it would unlikely match everything that people in Croatia consider “college life.”
 Constantly trying to balance early morning practices, engineering courses, and work on top of that was not a simple task.
 But this balancing act prepared me for life after college, and when I look back to that period I wouldn’t change a thing because it made me the person I am today.

 Furthermore, my latest decision to come back to Croatia was a surprise to my family and friends yet again.
 Many young people are leaving my homeland because they don’t believe that they can have a future here.
 There are high chances that I would be one of them because of the difficulties in finding employment that fits my qualifications and that would make me successful.
 Even though I was worried, I decided to give it a try.

 Three weeks after landing in Croatia I was happily employed at Covideo; a company that fulfills my perception of a successful, high-quality work spot.
 Through that, I learned more about reasons for unemployment of my peers in Croatia.

 It is not true that young people don’t have a future in Croatia.
 The main problem is they are not given enough of a chance.
-At Covideo, we are constantly working on educating our employees, so I also had the opportunity to participate at local meet-ups and workshops.
+At Covideo, we are constantly working on educating our employees.
+Therefore, I also had the opportunity to participate at local meet-ups and workshops.
 There, I realized that I want to be a part of this change of attitude towards employment of young people in Croatia.
 There are two sides to address here: young people themselves and employers.